Residual Stress Measurement

 X-rays have high energy and short wavelength when compared to visible light making them ideal for probing the interplanar distances (=residual stress) in crystalline materials.

-X-ray diffraction technology provides reliable, unmatched data for quality control assessment.
+X-ray diffraction technology provides reliable data that is unmatched for quality control assessment.
 This technique is applicable to all crystalline materials including ceramics.

-X-ray diffraction method enables measuring the absolute stress without the need for an unstressed sample for calibration.
+The X-ray diffraction method enables measurement of the absolute stress without the need for an unstressed sample for calibration.
 Residual stress measurement results are presented in absolute MPa values.